libdbm/libdbm/README.md

 static overhead is < 1k.
 The dynamic overhead is whatever size is needed for the hash table and memory pool (roughly 16 bytes per entry each), and then a per-record overhead of about 32 bytes, and records are aligned to 128 byte boundaries.
 As such, the overhead for storing many tiny values will be fairly high, so it is better to aggregate such values into a single record.
+Conversely the overhead for storing largish values (such as text or JSON data) will be relatively low.

 ## Limitations